iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 # Deployment Setup

 This document outlines how to set up the environment for deploying a Kubernetes cluster with Calico CNI, NGINX Ingress, and various components such as Snyk Connector and a vulnerable demo application.
-This setup has been tested with Docker Desktop and Kind.

-This setup creates a secure Kubernetes cluster with a vulnerable demo application for testing and monitoring purposes.
+This script creates a Kubernetes cluster with a vulnerable demo application for testing and monitoring purposes.

 *DO NOT DEPLOY INTO PRODUCTION ENVIRONMENTS !!
-Highly Vulnerable Demo Application not for use in a company cloud account or anywhere it might be exploited*
+Highly Vulnerable Demo Application NOT for use in a company cloud account or anywhere it might be exploited*

 ## Pre-requisites

 Ensure that the following tools are installed on your system:

-- Docker Desktop 4.23.0
+- Docker (Daemon)
-- Kind 0.19.0
+- Kind
 - Kubectl
 - Helm